-The UMass ADVANCE Program is pleased to announce a seed grant program to foster the development of innovative and equitable collaborative research projects among UMass Amherst faculty.
-Funded seed grants at UMass will contribute to the mission of the National Science Foundation ADVANCE program, which is advancing women faculty, including women faculty of color, in science and engineering.
-Collaborative teams will receive logistics support from the ADVANCE team and will be supported in applying for external funding opportunities based on the seed funded project.
+The UMass ADVANCE Program is pleased to announce the second round of our seed grant program to foster the development of innovative and equitable collaborative research projects among UMass Amherst faculty.
+Funded seed grants will contribute to the mission of the National Science Foundation ADVANCE program, which is advancing equity for women faculty, including women faculty of color, in science and engineering.
+Collaborative teams will receive a one-year grant of up to $15,000 and logistics support from the ADVANCE team to apply for external funding opportunities based on the seed funded project.

-Two or more Principal Investigators (PIs) of each proposal must be faculty members at the University of Massachusetts Amherst.
+Two or more Investigators for each proposal must be faculty members at the University of Massachusetts Amherst.
 All proposals should be led or co-led by a faculty member in NSF-supported STEM fields.
-STEM faculty are located in the College of Engineering, College of Information and Computer Sciences, College of Natural Sciences, and College of Social and Behavioral Sciences, as well as the departments of Management in the Isenberg School of Management and Linguistics in the College of Humanities and Fine Arts.
+We welcome proposals from all faculty with research as part of their job duties.
+NSF-supported STEM faculty are located in the College of Engineering, College of Information and Computer Sciences, College of Natural Sciences, and College of Social and Behavioral Sciences, as well as the departments of Management in the Isenberg School of Management and Linguistics in the College of Humanities and Fine Arts.
 The program supports one-year grants in the range of $10,000-$15,000 each, with a $15,000 maximum request.

 Criteria for Awarding Funds

 Proposed projects will be evaluated for scientific merit; contributions to faculty gender equity; collaborative research among women faculty and faculty from under-represented groups at UMass; potential for establishing sustainable research collaborations at UMass; and opportunities to pursue external funding beyond the period of the seed funding.